 Yes.
 The Fair Credit Reporting Act (FCRA) is the law that protects consumers with respect to background checks.
 You should have signed a consent form allowing your potential employer to run a background check and within that consent form you are told your rights under the FCRA, one of which is receiving a copy.

 No. Juvenile records adjudicated in a juvenile court are not open to the public.
 However, if a juvenile is found guilty in an adult court, those records may be public and could be used in a background check for employment.

 Select your industry from the drop down menu on our build your solution page.
 Our system will then select a recommended package for the industry you choose.
 If your industry is not listed then choose other and select the services that most fit your needs.
 In each case click on the next step tab.
-You will be guided through the process and one of our “Real People” will contact you and walk you through the process, it’s that easy.
+You will be guided through the process and a member of our team will contact you and walk you through the process, it’s that easy.

 Have your candidate give a general time period, such as the month and year.
 Crimcheck will verify the dates and will produce a clear result if the days verified are within 30 days of the dates provided.

 Let the Crimcheck admin team know and we will not contact the employer.
 We would suggest having Crimcheck verify the employment after the candidate has turned in their notice.